ralphjsmit/filament/docs/01-introduction/01-overview.md

 ## Introduction

-Filament is a meta-framework for Laravel that provides a set of components and conventions to simplify building frontend interfaces using Livewire, Alpine.js, and Tailwind CSS.
-It's designed to be flexible and extensible, allowing you to use as much or as little of it as needed while customizing it to fit your requirements.

-Thousands of developers choose Filament to add an admin panel interface to their applications.
-You can implement this regardless of your app's frontend technology stack - it's commonly paired with tools like Inertia.js that integrate Laravel with full frontend frameworks such as Vue.js, React, or Svelte.

-When building your app's frontend with Blade (whether using Livewire or not), you can enhance your views with framework components to improve development efficiency.
-For instance, the same form builder and table builder that power our admin panel tool can be installed into a Livewire component.
-These Livewire components can be inserted into any Blade view or rendered from a route, regardless of whether you're using Livewire elsewhere in your application.

-Beyond admin panels, Filament panels can be used to create various interfaces in your application.
-You might build a user dashboard for a SaaS application or develop a CRM system for a specific department in your organization.
-A single Laravel application can host multiple panels, each with its own distinct configuration for branding, navigation, and routing.
+**Filament is a Server-Driven UI (SDUI) framework for Laravel.** It allows you to define user interfaces entirely in PHP using structured configuration objects, rather than traditional templating.
+Built on top of Livewire, Alpine.js, and Tailwind CSS, Filament empowers you to build full-featured interfaces like admin panels, dashboards, and form-based apps, all without writing custom JavaScript or frontend code.

+SDUI is a proven architecture used by companies like Meta, Airbnb, and Shopify.
+It moves control of the UI to the server, allowing for faster iteration, greater consistency, and centralized logic.
+Filament embraces this pattern for web development, letting you define interfaces declaratively using PHP classes that are rendered into HTML by the server.

+One key distinction to note is the difference between Server-Driven UI (SDUI) and Server-Rendered UI.
+While both approaches involve rendering content on the server, Server-Rendered UI relies on static templates (like traditional Blade views), where the structure and behavior of the UI are defined upfront in HTML or PHP files.
+In contrast, SDUI gives the server the power to dynamically generate the UI based on real-time configurations and business logic, allowing for more flexibility and reactivity without needing to modify frontend templates directly.

+Thousands of developers use Filament to add admin panels to their Laravel applications, but it goes far beyond that.
+You can use Filament to build custom dashboards, user portals, CRMs, or even full applications with multiple panels.
+It integrates seamlessly with any frontend stack and works especially well alongside tools like Inertia.js, Livewire, and Blade.

+If you're already using Blade views in your Laravel app, Filament components can enhance them too.
+You can drop Livewire components powered by Filament into any Blade view or route, and use the same schema-based builders for forms, tables, and more, all without switching your entire stack.

 ## Packages